 By default, the report displays data on the builds run from build configurations grouped by projects.
 You can choose to view the ungrouped list of build configurations or to show archived projects if required using the corresponding checkboxes.
 You can sort the information by clicking the column name.

-The report allows you to see which projects consume most of the disk space and configure the clean-up rules.
-The link to the report is available from the build history clean-up page.
+The report allows you to see which projects consume most of disk space and configure the clean-up rules; the link to the report is also available from the build history clean-up page.
 This page also displays disk usage information for the selected project or build configuration when managing clean-up rules in the Configure Clean-up section.

 You can also see which configurations produce large build logs and adjust the settings accordingly.

 The report is automatically updated when a new build is run or removed: only the data pertaining to this build is analyzed and the corresponding information is reflected in the report.
-TeamCity updates the report when performing a full disk scan: by default, after a build history clean-up is run.
+The report is completely updated when TeamCity performs a full disk scan: by default, after a build history clean-up is run.
 You can force TeamCity to scan the disk on demand using the Rescan now button, but it may be time-consuming.